teodesian/Selenium-Remote-Driver/README.md

 ### no standalone server

 - _Firefox 48 & newer_: install the Firefox browser, download
   [geckodriver][gd] and [put it in your `$PATH`][fxpath].
 If the Firefox browser binary is not in the default place for your OS and we cannot locate it via `which`, you may have to specify the binary location during startup.
+We also will need to locate the Firefox browser; if the Firefox browser isn't in the default location, you must provide it during startup in the `firefox_binary` attr.

 - _Firefox 47 & older_: install the Firefox browser in the default
   place for your OS.
-If the Firefox browser binary is not in the default place for your OS, you may have to specify the binary location during startup.
+If the Firefox browser binary is not in the default place for your OS, you may have to specify the `firefox_binary` constructor option during startup.

 - _Chrome_: install the Chrome browser, [download Chromedriver][dcd]
   and get `chromedriver` in your `$PATH`.